eol-uchile/proctoring_hide_xblock/README.md

 # Proctoring Hide XBlock

-XBlock to show/hide all units from subsuction if platform is inside an iframe.
+XBlock to show/hide all units from subsection if platform is inside an iframe.